pseudoincorrect/Health_overview/Overview_firmware/README.md

 <br>

 # Wristwatches Firmware
+Wirstwatches' hardware consist of a custom made PCB whose central element is a nordic nrf52 module.
+Its firmware allows for joining an Open Thread mesh network and communicate with mesh relays.
+For power saving and network decluttering, the wristwatches do not contribute to the mesh, as only the relays are relaying the messages.
+The wristwatches sample the heart rate and skin temperature of its wearer, then apply DSP on the signals and transmit data to the network.
+Alternatively, they can receive notifications from the backend through the relays and gateway, and notify the user with LED and vibration motor.

 <br>

 # Relay Firmware
 The relay's hardware consists of a Nordic nrf52 development board running on a powerbank.
-Its firmware allows for relaying the messages from the smartwatches to the gateways and vice versa.
+Its firmware allows for relaying messages from the smartwatches to the gateways and vice versa.
 Relays are directly responsible for the range of the network and its latency.
-In order to physicaly position the relay optimally, a routine is triggered by a push button that indicates the strength of the signal to the gateway (packet loss counting).
+In order to physicaly position the relay optimally, a routine is triggered by the press of a push button that calculate and indicates the strength of the signal to the gateway (with packet loss counting).

 <br>